In 2025 Bridget is acting as Counsel to the Inquest, supporting and advising the coroner in five different coronial jurisdictions.

 experience & expertise

-Bridget is regularly instructed in inquests and inquiries of the greatest complexity and sensitivity acting for bereaved families, individual interested persons and for public or corporate bodies.
-Her experience includes countless lengthy ‘Article 2’ inquests following deaths in prison, after police contact or in psychiatric detention.
-She is particularly sought after when public bodies are facing difficult and searching inquiries.
+Bridget is regularly instructed in Inquests and Inquiries of the greatest complexity and sensitivity acting for bereaved families, individual interested persons and for public or corporate bodies.
+Her experience includes countless lengthy ‘Article 2’ Inquests following deaths in prison, after police contact or in psychiatric detention.
+She is particularly sought after when public bodies are facing difficult and searching Inquiries.

-Bridget also has considerable experience of acting as Counsel to the Judge or Coroner in extremely high media profile inquiries including the seven British inquests that followed the murders of 40 men by Al-Quaeda linked terrorists at the In Amenas gas plant in Algeria (a role which earned her The Lawyer ‘barrister of the year’ award in 2015).
-She was Counsel to the judge hearing each of the three fresh inquests into the deaths of young Army recruits at Deepcut Barracks.
-In the past year Bridget has been instructed by five different Senior Coroners as their ‘Counsel to the Inquest’ in cases as varied as the ‘Shoreham Aircrash’ inquests, the six inquests arising from the 2021 ‘Keyham Shootings’, two inquests into deaths during an Army selection exercise, a death on a ‘Smart motorway’ and a death during police restraint.
+Bridget also has considerable experience of acting as Counsel to the Judge or Coroner in extremely high media profile Inquiries including the seven British Inquests that followed the murders of 40 men by Al-Qaeda linked terrorists at the In Amenas gas plant in Algeria (a role which earned her The Lawyer ‘barrister of the year’ award in 2015).

 That she sits part-time as an Assistant Coroner gives Bridget a particular insight into how to approach the most challenging of cases.
-Her extensive legal knowledge is put to good use the editor of the Inquest Law Reports and the popular UK Inquest Law Blog.
+Her extensive legal knowledge is put to good use as the editor of the Inquest Law Reports and the popular UK Inquest Law Blog.

 Bridget has extensive public law experience, both bringing and defending judicial review claims related to Coronial Law.
 She also provides wider operational advice to public and corporate bodies regarding coronial law, preventing future deaths and related risk management.